 Ms. Hardison received a Master of Business Administration from Queens University of Charlotte and has a Bachelor of Arts in Accounting from Michigan State University.
 She has a certificate from University of South Florida for Diversity, Equity and Inclusion in the Workplace.

-Mr. Hillebrand serves as a Vice President – Asset Management for Easterly Government Properties.
+Mr. Hillebrand serves as Supervisory Vice President – Asset Management for Easterly Government Properties.

 Mr. Hillebrand is responsible for asset management of the firm’s portfolio, including managing the financial performance of the assets, property operations, leasing, capital planning and investment, and tenant satisfaction.